Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Proofs and supporting results for section

 Define the sequence of vectors:

 \begin{lemma} Let assumptions \ref{as:params}-\ref{as:init} hold.
 For all $t \geq 0$ there exists $\gamma_t>0$ and for all $\bs f \in \mathbb{R}^m$ there exists $c_t >0$ such that:

-\end{lemma} \begin{proof} Explicit notational dependence of some quantities on $\bs \theta^*$ and $n$ is omitted throughout the proof to avoid over-cumbersome notation.
+\end{lemma} \begin{proof} Explicit dependence of some quantities on $\bs \theta^*$ and $n$ is omitted throughout the proof to avoid over-cumbersome notation where the dependence is unambiguous.
 We proceed to prove the above by induction on $t$.
 At time $0$ we have for some $c_0>0$ and $\gamma_0>0$: